spryker/spryker-docs/docs/pbc/all/search/202410.0/base-shop/third-party-integrations/algolia/algolia.md

 - Name
 - Description
 - Keywords

-- or any other attribute that your products have (when it's configured in Algolia Dashboard)
+In Algolia Dashboard, you can configure other attributes to be searchable.

-{% info_block infoBox "Note" %}
+{% info_block infoBox "" %}

-Spryker groups all concrete products that belong to the same abstract product if a search query returns the concrete products.
+In search results, Spryker groups all concrete products belonging to the same abstract product.

 {% endinfo_block %}